michael-brennan2005/mermaid/PLAN.md

 TODO (DONE): Fix/build subexpression elimination
-TODO (DONE): Go and implement the rest of the grammar TODO (DONE): simplify advance functions in the parser
+TODO (DONE): Go and implement the rest of the grammar TODO (DONE): simplify advance functions in the parser TODO (DONE): Refactor script.ts, give compute and render pipeline their own structs, init functions for webgpu, maybe break into multiple files and setup a webpack (hell nah)
+TODO (DONE): Proper UI and connect input to compilation

+Tier 0.5 issues (get this deployed)
+TODO: error handling
+TODO: implement the rest of the interval math in shader
+TODO: deploy this on your site

 Tier 1 issues (road to v2)
-TODO: Refactor script.ts, give compute and render pipeline their own structs, init functions for webgpu, maybe break into multiple files and setup a webpack (hell nah)
-TODO: Proper UI and connect input to compilation

 TODO: figure out uniforms, storing image width/height, scale, etc.
 TODO: camera implementation/setting up a more legitimate render pass
-TODO: error handling
-TODO: deploy this on your site

 Tier 2 issues
 TODO: 3d support